 Recovery Innovations Arizona

-Recovery Innovations of Arizona (RIAZ), formerly known as META Services, was founded in 1990 with programs throughout Maricopa County, an area with a population of over 3.4 million people.
-Recovery Innovations of Arizona provides services to over 10,000 adults with serious mental illness and substance use issues.
+Recovery Innovations, formerly known as META Services, was founded in 1990 with programs throughout Maricopa County, an area with a population of over 3.4 million people.
+Recovery Innovations in Arizona provides services to over 10,000 adults with serious mental illness and substance use issues.
 Annual revenues of $12 million come from the State of Arizona Department of Health Services through a contract with the Regional Behavioral Health Authority for Maricopa County, the Arizona Rehabilitation Services Administration, and the U.S. Department of Housing and Urban Development.
 With headquarters in Phoenix, AZ at 2701 N. 16th Street, Recovery Innovations of Arizona programs are accredited by the Joint Commission on Accreditation of Healthcare Organizations.

 During the past several years, Recovery Innovations of Arizona has undergone an organizational transformation.
 The key ingredients in this transformation include:

 - Implementing a recovery mission in all our programs.
 Our recovery pathways have been the benchmark for transformation.

 - Rewriting policies to support the mission of recovery and the recovery pathways.